 Russia Strikes Ukraine as Colombia Bus Bomb Kills 13 in Deadly Weekend of International Violence

-A deadly weekend of international violence has seen Russian drone and missile strikes kill at least five people in Ukraine, while a bomb attack on a bus in Colombia claimed 13 lives β as the world continues to grapple with multiple simultaneous conflicts and security crises.
+A deadly weekend of international violence saw Russian drone and missile strikes kill at least 16 people across Ukraine while a bomb attack on a bus in Colombia claimed at least 13 lives and injured 38 others including five children — two geographically distant atrocities that together underscored the brutal and persistent nature of multiple simultaneous global conflicts.

 Background